DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

   Timestamp, by computing the difference between the Created and the Expires times.
 With this property, you can configure the policy to reject a signature that has a lifetime greater, say, 5 minutes.

+* it is possible to configure the policy with require-expiry = true and ignore-expiry = true.
+While this seems nonsensical, it can be useful in testing scenarios.
+It tells the policy to check that an Expires element is present, but do not evaluate the value of the element.
+This will be needed rarely if ever, in a production situation.

 * There is a wssec_error variable that gets set when the validation check fails.
   It will give you some additional information about the validation failure.